assignments-codex/level-1-assignments/week-1/day-2-breakout-task.md

 #### Goal

-Complete one Practice from 3.8 and one Challenge from 3.11.
-If you have time, do the rest.
+Unit 2 Lesson 3 Headings and Lists.
+Complete one 3.8 Practice and one 3.11 Challenge.
+If time remains, do the rest.

 #### Steps

-1. Open Web Development, Lesson 3 Headings and Lists.
+1. Open Lesson 3 Headings and Lists.
 2. Do any one 3.8 Practice activity.
 3. Do any one 3.11 Challenge activity.
-4. If time remains, finish the other options you still have.
+4. If time remains, complete remaining options.